 When the customer has non-covered medical expenses and the...
-Then

-Application is pending The deduction for unpaid expenses applies

-to services received up to 3 months prior to

-the month the application is submitted.

-See Example Expenses Incurred While an

-Application is Pending

-ALTCS eligibility is ongoing •

-There is no time limit on reporting unpaid non-covered medical expenses.
+Then Application is pending The deduction for unpaid expenses applies to services received up to 3 months prior to the month the application is submitted.
+See Example Expenses Incurred While an Application is Pending ALTCS eligibility is ongoing • Proof of current payments must be received by the last day of the month after the payment is made. • There is no time limit on reporting unpaid non-covered medical expenses.